Black Friday | 25% off online accounting for 6 months!

 Currently, around 11 million people in the UK have to complete a Self Assessment tax return.
-The process is time-consuming – both for those who need to fill one out and for HMRC – so any move to reduce this burden will undoubtedly be broadly welcomed.
+The process is time-consuming – both for those who need to fill one out and for HMRC – so any attempt to reduce this burden will undoubtedly be broadly welcomed.
 However, it’s a big change and brings with it some concerns.

 Perhaps the biggest issue is what happens if the calculations are wrong, particularly as there’s only a relatively small window in which to query the amount of tax owed.